PKU-YuanGroup/LanguageBind/README.md

 ## 🚀 Main Results

-### ✨ Video-Language
+### Video-Language
-We focus on reporting the parameters of the vision encoder.
-Our experiments are based on 3 million video-text pairs of VIDAL-10M, and we train on the CLIP4Clip framework.
+LanguageBind achieves **state-of-the-art (SOTA) performance on four datasets**, surpassing InterVideo by 1.9% on MSR-VTT, 8.8% on MSVD, 6.3% on DiDeMo, and 4.4% on ActivityNet.
+It is worth noting that InterVideo employs more extensive training data, signifying that LanguageBind represents an efficient pretraining method.
 <p align="center">
 <img src="assets/result1.jpg" width=80%>
 </p>

-### ✨ Multiple Modalities
+### Multiple Modalities
-Infrared-Language, Depth-Language, and Audio-Language zero-shot classification.
+Video-Language, Infrared-Language, Depth-Language, and Audio-Language zero-shot classification.
 We report text-to-audio R@1 for the Clotho dataset and top-1 accuracy for the rest of the datasets.
 <p align="center">
 <img src="assets/result2.jpg" width=70%>
 </p>